ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 Nowadays, it's common for HTTP servers to compress files before sending them down to browsers.
 This translates into more efficient use of the bandwidth: smaller files that are transferred faster.
 Well known server software, such as Apache or Ngninx, will do this with minimal configuration.

-However, S3 was not designed as a web server, but just as a file store.
+But S3 was not designed as a web server, just as a file store.
 For this reason, it doesn't automatically compress files on transfer.
-However, it's still possible to do it with some configuration.
+Fortunately, it's still possible to do it with some configuration.
 Specifically, two things have to happen:

   1. Files must be uploaded already in compressed form
   2. Each compressed file has to be specifically configured to be served with the correct `Content-Encoding` header

-Of course there's a plugin for this: ember-cli-deploy-gzip.
+Of course there's a plugin for this: [ember-cli-deploy-gzip](https://github.com/ember-cli-deploy/ember-cli-deploy-gzip).
 This works in tandem with ember-cli-deploy-s3 (which we are already using), as follows:

   * ember-cli-deploy-gzip compresses the files resulting from the build
   * ember-cli-deploy-s3 notes that files are compressed, and adds the appropriate metadata on S3 as they are uploaded